stuffi3000/beamng-toolpack/README.md

 * 1.0: Initial release
 * 1.1: Added possibility for converting multiple roads at once (select all in the editor, click the select button in the window and convert)
+* 1.2: Added feature to place origin of newly created roads at 0,0,0 + New roads will be named with "_decalRoad" and "_meshRoad" in an attempt to address new roads not always properly saving in the editor.

 ## Road-edge Generator